Answering questions on the Support Forum

 Rather than trying to figure out the user's problem by yourself every time, first search to see if it's come up before.
 Try to use the Knowledge Base articles before anything else.
 These articles have been quality-reviewed and have information for all supported systems.
 Remember, you're not only helping the person who's asking the question, you're helping people who read the thread in the future.

 Tip: You can use the "Insert a link..." tool in the forum reply box to find and post links to support articles.
-You can also post one of the available common forum responses using the forum reply box "Insert a canned response..." tool.
+You can also post one of the available common forum responses using the forum reply box "Common responses" tool.

 If the Knowledge Base doesn't have your answers, you can use other sources.
 Some good ones:

-- Consider the user's OS and Firefox version.
+- Consider the user's operating system and version of Firefox or Thunderbird.

-- Please look carefully about Firefox for Android questions.
-The will need different answers than typical desktop questions.
-See /products/mobile
+- Please look carefully at the product.
+For example, Firefox for Android or Firefox OS questions will need different answers than typical Firefox desktop questions.

 - Take a look at the user's extensions and plugins.
 In particular, watch for outdated plugins, and extensions that are known to cause problems.